SENSUIKAN!

 3 January 1943:

-Arrives at Kamimbo Bay, Guadalcanal, surfacing half an hour after the sunset.
-20 tons of cargo are transferred to four Daihatsu barges.
-After embarking 23 sick and wounded soldiers, the I-36 departs Kamimbo.
+Arrives at Kamimbo Bay, Guadalcanal, surfacing half an hour after sunset.
+The cargo is transferred to four Daihatsu barges.

 8 January 1943: